Nebukam/mkfont/docs/_sources/guides/font-regular.md

 # What to expect

 This guide is about creating a font using MkFont from scratch.
-It only assumes that you have some assets to work with, and that you are using Adobe© Illustrator, because that's what you'll see in the screenshots -- but any SVG editor will work.
 {: .fs-6 .fw-300 }

+#### Assumptions :
+- You're using Illustrator. *(because we're going to use advanced third party integration)*
+- You already have a bunch of glyphs designed, laying around somewhere.
+- You really don't want to bother with finding what's the unicode point fits what glyph, boring. *(but you'll need Illustrator, otherwise you need to do the association by hand and it's tedious af)*

-You can find all the assets used in this example in the following package.
+You can find all the assets used in this example in the [following package](https://nebukam.github.io/mkfont/assets/guides/simple-font.zip).

+## Final output
+{: .no_toc}

+We're going to make the following font :

+{% include img a='guides/sfont/final-output.png' %}

+#### Process
+{: .no_toc }
+- TOC
+{:toc}

+---

+# First steps
+The first step will be organizing our messed up glyph into a more structured document, with properly-named artboard : this way we have an export template that we can easily import into MkFont, and make updates a breeze.
+*The idea is to ensure whatever files we export, we can easily import them to a designated unicode slot without any manual correction.*

+## Choosing supported characters

+## Step 2

+# Next step

 >## WORK IN PROGRESS.
 >Come back later (～￣▽￣)～